 - Polysomnogram (PSG) or Sleep Study: Many patients come to The Gelb Center with a copy of their PSG and a diagnosis of sleep apnea.
 The American Academy of Sleep Medicine (AASM) recommends oral appliances as a primary treatment for mild and moderate sleep apnea.
 The PSG measures how many obstructive breathing events occur each hour as well as oxygen desaturation levels throughout the night.
-The percent of the night in Stage 1, 2, 3, 4 NREM as well as REM is measured.
+The percent of the night in Stage 1, 2, 3, 4 NREM, as well as REM, is measured.
 Patients who snore and obstruct while laying on their back do better with oral appliance therapy.
 Lack of stage 3 and 4 NREM can lead to fatigue and widespread muscle pain.
 Restorative sleep is when repair and regeneration occur and a human growth hormone is released.

-- Nose Remedies: Air is warmed, filtered and humidified by the nose before it descends in to the lungs.
-Blockage can occur from enlarged turbinates, nasal polyps or a deviated septum.
+- Nose Remedies: Air is warmed, filtered and humidified by the nose before it descends into the lungs.
+Blockage can occur from enlarged turbinates, nasal polyps, or a deviated septum.
 An ENT doctor or allergist should be consulted if nasal congestion persists.
 In allergy season or during a cold, snoring worsens because the nose is congested.
 Rhinometry and Cone Beam CT (CBCT) are helpful diagnostically to determine the cause of nasal congestion.

 - Oral Appliances: The Gelb Center has been using and developing oral appliances for sleep medicine for over 27 years.
 Oral appliances work by maintaining a forward position of the tongue and soft palate as well as widening the lateral pharyngeal walls.
 It accomplishes this feat mechanically as well as by stimulating the oropharyngeal muscles.
 Oral appliances are titrated to an optimal position to alleviate fatigue and snoring and to reduce apneas and hypopneas.
-Follow up home sleep studies are routinely used to ensure effectiveness of treatment.
-Oral appliances may include: Norad™ appliance, Full Breath Solution™ , or Respire™
+Follow up home sleep studies are routinely used to ensure the effectiveness of treatment.
+Oral appliances may include: Norad™ appliance, Full Breath Solution™, or Respire™

 - Bruxism Treatments: Bruxism refers to clenching and grinding of the teeth.
 The Gelb Center offers advanced treatment of bruxism in NYC and White Plains, New York.
-Bruxism is a stereotyped movement disorder which occurs during sleep.
+Bruxism is a stereotyped movement disorder that occurs during sleep.
 It is typically accompanied by grinding of the teeth and clenching of the jaw.
 It can therefore overload the TMJ as a repetitive strain injury and exacerbate muscle pain as well.
 The treatment of sleep bruxism continues to evolve.
 At The Gelb Center we use 3 approaches:

 - Oral appliances